-In the Camp Information Packet, you’ll find bus transport and driving information, packing list, and a wealth of other useful information for preparing your camper for a successful stay at camp.
+In the Parent Handbook, you’ll find bus transport and driving information, packing list, and a wealth of other useful information for preparing your camper for a successful stay at camp.
 Please read it carefully.

 Packing for Camp

 At Deer Crossing, campers are expected to be responsible for themselves and their belongings.
-Please give your camper the camp packing list and have them pack pack their own gear so they know what they have and where it is.
+Please give your camper the Camper Packing List and have them pack their own gear so they know what they have and where it is.

 For ease of carrying on rocky mountain paths, use a backpack (see below) and duffel bag for your camper’s gear.
 No footlockers, suitcases, or roller bags.
 Pack everything but the sleeping bag and ground pad in the backpack and duffel; then tie the sleeping bag below the backpack and the ground pad on top of the backpack.
 Ready to go!

 The two most important items that all campers should bring to camp are:

 - Sleeping Bag, which should weigh a maximum of 6 pounds for backpacking and be rated for at least 30°F (-1.1°C).
 Sleeping bags designed for indoor sleepovers at friends’ houses will not keep your camper warm at night in our mountain location.